 Since what the body needs is REM sleep, we need to try and make sure we get as much as possible.
 Try to wake naturally, if possible.
 If you are on a schedule in the morning, the only real option is trying to ensure that you don't wake before a cycle is completed.
-The sleep calculator can be used to get the appropriate amount of sleep and to help reduce the negative effects of waking on a schedule.
+The sleep calculator can be used to find the appropriate amount of sleep and to help reduce the negative effects of waking on a schedule.
 Timing our sleep to wake between cycles will help us avoid (or at least reduce) sleep inertia and enable us to wake feeling refreshed.

 Any remaining feeling of sleep inertia can be masked by consuming caffeine.
 The duration and severity of the symptoms felt can be reduced by exercise or other type of physical activity.
 Think about scheduling your exercise before you go to work.

 Notice that the first sleep cycle takes 90 full minutes to complete.
 This means that for a restorative nap you need to be asleep for an hour and a half.
 Most mid day naps are for stress relief and last around an hour.

 Sleep apnea is a severe sleep disorder with grave consequences if left unmanaged.
 Sleep apnea is best described as a pause or cessation of breathing.
 Basically you repeatedly stop and start breathing.
 There is two types of apnea; central and obstructive(OSA).
 OSA is the more common form and what happens is the throat muscles or airway actually relax or collapse while sleeping.
 Central sleep apnea occurs because the brain fails to signal or activate the muscles for breathing while sleeping.